tymyrddin/purple/source/docs/ai-security/integration.md

 only in the end-to-end trace.
 For cascades that cross team boundaries, assembling that trace may require coordination that does not happen within the time window of the incident.

-## Why the system map is rarely complete
+## The system map is rarely complete

 Startups build integrations quickly, with ownership distributed across teams and limited documentation of what flows where.
 Security review in this environment typically happens at the component level: is this